Australian Senna; Desert Cassia

 About This Plant

 Sun or partial shade.
 Evergreen, with soft needle-like or skeleton-leaf foliage.
 It prefers dry, well-drained sites.
-Small, buttercup-yellow flowers cover plants from winter to spring, especially in sun, but even under live oaks.
+Small, buttercup-yellow flowers cover plants from winter to spring, especially in sun.
 Eventually plants become somewhat twiggy.
-Don’t overwater.
 A showy Australian native, Desert cassia is a fairly recent introduction to local horticulture; it is a bit early to judge how it will behave in south-central Texas over the long term, but it survived 18 degrees at the Botanical Garden in San Antonio).
 Several types are seen in cultivation, including a version with pale, blunt-tipped silver leaves.

 Prune to shape if needed.
 Don’t overwater.
 Remove seedlings that occur, as this is not a native plant.